franky47/secret-santa-app/README.md

 $ npm start
 ```

-## Tech Stuff
+## Tech Stack

-This project uses Google's Firebase as a back-end for authentication (through email/password or Facebook)
+This project uses [Firebase](https://firebase.google.com) as a back-end for authentication (through email/password or Facebook)
 and real-time database (for storing user & game infos).
 Firebase is the single source of truth that
 the front-end state and the back-end engine consume and update.

-The front-end code runs on Vue.js and its pals (vue-router, vuex and a bunch of vue-* for convenience).
+The front-end code runs on [Vue.js](https://vuejs.org/) and its pals (vue-router & vuex).
-The look and feel is handled by Semantic UI.
+The look and feel is handled by [Semantic UI](http://semantic-ui.com).
-Everything is bundled by webpack and deployed with Surge.
+Everything is bundled by webpack and deployed with [Surge](https://surge.sh) for staging and Firebase Hosting for releases.